April Update

 Another life-important thing that happened in April is that I started attending so-called “men’s circles.”

 For context, I had known for a couple of years now that this is something that I felt drawn to.
 But there had been little motive and opportunity to attend one.
-(A “men’s circle” is a discussion group for men that is organized to be both emotionally safe and confidential.)
+(A “men’s circle” is a discussion/support group for men that is organized to be both emotionally safe and confidential.)

 With the experience of several meetups, three points stick out so far.

 The second point is that I saw something tragic.
 I met people, not just men, who attend these type of events because they feel isolated, because they need help with emotional regulation, or because they need to be surrounded by people when making hard decisions or dealing with difficult situations.
 There are so few events available for this!
 And some of them even cost money to attend: I see people attending the paid events and relying on those events while having to pay to attend.
-This is what makes me feel sad: seeing people having to pay for a social life.
+This is what makes me feel sad: seeing people having to pay for social connection.
 I find it scandalous; an abdication of what a society should really be.

 I’ll be attending a few more events while I noodle on this topic further.
 Stay tuned.